jolicode/asynit/README.md

 #### Basic usage

 Asynit will read PHP's classes and try to mimic the PHPUnit API.
-Sso you need to a create a test class in some directory, which will extends the `TestCase` class of Asynit:
+You need to create a test class in some directory, which will extend the `TestCase` class of
+Asynit:

 ```php
 use Asynit\TestCase;